 As an active, athletic, competitive 15-year-old, Amber Bosworth never thought about her vision, until she lost her sight in one eye.

-In the fall of her freshmen year at Southlake Carroll High School, Amber was playing volleyball when another player came down from a jump and her elbow hit directly on Amber’s eye.
+In the spring of her freshmen year at Carroll Senior High School in Southlake, Texas, Amber was playing volleyball when another player came down from a jump and her elbow hit directly on Amber’s eye.
 Amber could not see at all from her left eye.

 The first doctor she went to said he could not help her, and she feared the injury would mean permanent blindness in that eye.
 She then was fortunate to see Dr. Tosin Smith of Glaucoma Associates of Texas, who examined Amber’s eye and stated that she needed to have surgery in two hours.
 The diagnosis was a torn iris with bleeding into her eye.
 The drain in her eye had also been damaged by the blunt trauma her eye received.
 In the initial surgery, two incisions were made to allow for blood and fluid to drain and pressure to be relieved.
 The subsequent surgery was to create a drain in her eye to allow fluid to continue to find its way out of her eye – surgery for glaucoma called a trabeculectomy.